Verifiable Encodings for Secure Homomorphic Analytics: Preliminaries

 \subsection{Verifiable Programs}

-To enable computation verification, it is necessary to identify clearly the inputs, the output, and the function being evaluated.
-We briefly recall here a formalisation of \textit{identifiers} and \textit{programs} for verifiable computation~\cite{backes2013verifiable, gennaro2013fully}.
+To enable computation verification, it is necessary to clearly identify the inputs, the output, and the function being evaluated.
+We briefly recall here a formalization of \textit{identifiers} and \textit{programs} for verifiable computation~\cite{backes2013verifiable,gennaro2013fully}.
 Any possible input message $m$ is represented by an identifier $\tau$.
-This identifier can be seen as a string uniquely identifying the data in a remote cloud storage.
-A \textit{program} corresponds to the application of a function (\ie circuit) $f(\cdot)$ to inputs associated with specific identifiers: it is labeled as a tuple $\mathcal{P}{=}(f(\cdot), \tau_1, \!... , \tau_n)$.
-Correctness of a program ensures that the output of the function is the expected output without corruption given the identified inputs.
-A program is said \textit{well-defined} if (i) unauthenticated inputs do not contribute to the computation or (ii) all contributing inputs for the computation are authenticated.
+This identifier can be seen as a string uniquely identifying the data in a database.
+A \textit{program} corresponds to the application of a function (\ie circuit) $f(\cdot)$ to inputs associated with specific identifiers: it is labeled as a tuple $\mathcal{P}{=}(f(\cdot), (\tau_1, \!... , \tau_n))$.
+Correctness of a program ensures that, given the identified inputs, the output of the function is the expected one without corruption.
+A program is said to be \textit{well-defined} if all inputs contributing to the computation are authenticated (see Catalano and Fiore for the formal definition~\cite{catalano2013practical}).